mattBoros/pyDerive/README.md

 ## Equations

-Equations can be declared like this:
+Equations can be used like this:
 ```
 from primitive_terms import Variable, E
 x = Variable('x')